smagurauskas/software-engineering/README.md

 ## Contributing

+If you would like to contribute but unsure on what exactly: take a look at Issues section on GitHub - https://github.com/smagurauskas/software-engineering/issues.
+Here are the currently relevant issues are tracked.
+If you would like to start working one, then post about it in the issue comments.

 Pull requests are welcome.
 Few things to keep in mind when contributing:
 - Do not change the general lecture structure like order of the lectures or top-level parts of the notebooks.
 - Text should be in passive tense where possible.